jc141x/rumtricks/README.md

 dotnet35| Microsoft .NET 3.5
-isolation | Isolating the prefix by removing symbolinks to $HOME mf | Microsoft Media Foundation mono | Open-source and cross-platform implementation of the .NET Framework physx | Nvidia PhysX quicktime | Apple QuickTime update-self | Update rumtricks.sh to the latest version
+isolation | Isolating the prefix by removing symbolinks to $HOME mf | Microsoft Media Foundation physx | Nvidia PhysX quicktime | Apple QuickTime update-self | Update rumtricks.sh to the latest version